Chapter 8 - Facilities and University Services

 - Driver authorization

-To become an authorized driver, a vehicle operator must possess a valid Texas Vehicle Operator's License and be added to the approved drivers list maintained by the Fleet Manager.
+To become an authorized driver, a vehicle operator must possess a valid driver's license issued by the state in which the person permanently resides and be added to the approved drivers list maintained by the Fleet Manager.
 Before being placed on the approved drivers list, the individual will submit a Texas Department of Public Safety DR-1 form to the University Police Department.
 This is an annual requirement UTSA and will be used to verify a safe driving history.

-Authorized drivers of University vehicles are also required to participate in the UTSA Defensive Driving Awareness Program (SA 503).
-Participation in this program is required once every three years..
+Authorized drivers of University vehicles are also required to participate in the UTSA Defensive Driving Awareness Program (SA505).
+Participation in this program is required once every three years.

 If either of these requirements lapse, the driver will not be authorized to drive University vehicles, which may affect their employment capabilities.